MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/merge-extents.md

 ## Notes

 * In General, `.merge` commands should rarely be manually run.
-The commands are continuously and automatically run in the background of the Kusto cluster, according to the [Merge Policies](mergepolicy.md) for tables and databases.
+The commands are continuously and automatically run in the background of the Kusto cluster, according to the [merge policies](mergepolicy.md) for tables and databases.
   * For more information on the criteria for merging multiple extents into a single one, see [Merge Policy](mergepolicy.md).
 * `.merge` operations have a possible final state of `Abandoned`, which can be seen when running `.show operations` with the operation ID.
 This state suggests the source extents weren't merged, since some of the source extents no longer exist in the source table.
-   Such a state is expected to occur when:
+The `Abandoned` state happens when:
    * The source extents have been dropped as part of the table's retention.
    * The source extents have been moved to a different table.
    * The source table has been entirely dropped or renamed.